 Here are some recipes I’ve found online (not all are my own) that look delicious and would be a great way to use your homemade sweetened condensed milk 🙂

 I hope you love this easy pantry staple recipe.
-It’s especially handy if you have allergies or intolerances to coconut or soy, as it’s fully customisable by using your milk of preference.
-Let me know how you go in the comments section below, I’d love to hear what milks you use and what you use sweet treats you then use it for!
+It’s especially handy if you have allergies or intolerances to coconut or soy, as it’s fully customizable using your preferred milk.
+Let me know how you go in the comments section below; I’d love to hear what milks you use and what you use sweet treats you use it for!

 Vegan Sweetened Condensed Milk (2 ingredients)